Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Seizures and Status Epilepticus.md

 1. Move bystanders and objects out of the way if someone is having a seizure
 2. Loosen tight clothing around neck
 3. Place on side to avoid aspiration
+4. Seizure medications
+	1. Focal partial seizure = carbamezapine
+	2. Generalised seizure = sodium valproate
-4. For absence seizures: Ethosuximide (calcium channel blocker)
+	3. For absence seizures: Ethosuximide (calcium channel blocker)
-5. For status epilepticus: IV benzodiazepine (lorazepam)
+	4. For status epilepticus: IV benzodiazepine (lorazepam)
-6. Drugs used in pregnancy: Levetiracetam or Lamotrigine
+	5. Drugs used in pregnancy: Levetiracetam or Lamotrigine
 		- Many are teratogenic (esp.
 Valproic acid and carbamezapine)
 		- High-dose folic acid supplementation is recommended for pregnant mothers who take seizure drugs (4mg/day)

 ### Common drugs:
 ![[Pasted image 20230516055552.png]]